securityfirst/tent-content/contents_en/operations/counter-surveillance/expert/spotting-trackers.md

-[Title]: # (Spotting Trackers)
+[Title]: # (Trackers)
 [Order]: # (22)

-# Spotting Trackers

-A tracker is a device placed on a car to monitor its location.
-This is often used by surveillance teams instead of physically following a person's car.
+A tracker is a device placed on a vehicle to monitor its location.

-Some trackers (particularly those used by government agencies) allow the surveillance team to track a target in real time and to monitor historical paths.
-Some trackers only log the journey taken by the target vehicle.
-They do not allow the surveillance team to track the vehicle live - instead the tracker must be retrieved by the team and analysed on a laptop.

-You should be particularly aware of the risk of trackers if you think your work is of interest to the authorities and your car is kept in a publicly accessible areas at any time.
-You should regularly check your car for trackers and particularly before going to any sensitive meetings.

-Trackers are usually placed on the base of a car using magnets.
-They can also be placed in the boot or roof.
-You need to get right under the car and feel around corners with your hands to do a proper check.

-Trackers can be the size of a phone or even smaller.
-They can also be covered in tape or oil to help disguise it as part of the car.
+Sophisticated trackers monitor the target in real time, and store historical data.
+Others only reveal the target's route after they are retrieved.

+### You may be at risk if:

+*	Your movements are of interest to an adversary with resources;
+*	You routinely use the same vehicle and park it somewhere accessible.

+## Check for trackers

+1. Regularly;
+2. Before sensitive trips.

+### Trackers may be:

+*	Stuck to the underside of a car with magnets;
+*	In the boot or trunk;
+*	On the roof;
+*	The size of a phone or smaller;
+*	Disguised with tape or oil.

+_Get right under the car and feel around corners._

+Devices in the vehicle, like a mobile or satellite phone, can also be tracked.

+(Learn more about this in [mobile phones](umbrella://lesson/mobile-phones/0) and [radio and satellite phones](umbrella://lesson/radio-and-satellite-phones/1).)